MaineSkyPixels/Metainfo-Mapper/README.md

 ### RTK Analysis Feature

-**Real-Time Kinematic (RTK) GPS Analysis** is an optional feature that provides high-precision positioning analysis for drone imagery with RTK capabilities.
+**Real-Time Kinematic (RTK) GPS Analysis** provides high-precision positioning analysis for drone imagery with RTK capabilities.
+RTK Analysis is now **enabled by default** for immediate high-precision analysis.

-#### Enabling RTK Analysis:
+#### RTK Analysis:
-- Check the **"Enable RTK Analysis"** checkbox before loading images
+- RTK Analysis is **enabled by default** for immediate high-precision analysis
-- This feature adds processing overhead, so it's disabled by default
+- Uncheck the **"Enable RTK Analysis"** checkbox if you want to disable it to reduce processing overhead
-- Only enable when working with DJI drones that support RTK GPS
+- Works with any RTK-capable drone, not limited to specific brands

 #### RTK Capabilities:
 - **Visual Indicators**: